 On Turtle Island, the forests we care for are located on unsurrendered Wolastoqiyik, Mi’kmaq, and Peskotomuhkati lands.
 By centring Indigenous-led forest management and practices, we recognize how the diverse Nations and communities of these lands have lived on and with the land for thousands of years.
 This growing movement is vital—most significantly for justice and reconciliation, but also for the forests of the Wabanaki.

-With our community behind us, we know the Wabanaki forest can become one of our greatest nature-based climate solutions for generations to come.
+With our community behind us, we know the Wabanaki forest can become one of our greatest nature-based climate solutions.